Masters prepares for unprecedented tee off due to weather, officials say

 CLICK HERE TO GET THE FOX NEWS APP

-Threats of strong windows and severe thunderstorms prompted the unprecedented decision making this the first final round split-tee start in the tournaments history, golfdigest.com reported.
+Threats of strong winds and severe thunderstorms prompted the unprecedented decision making this the first final round split-tee start in the tournament's history, golfdigest.com reported.

 According to Augusta National, the famous green jacket presentation ceremony will not take place on the putting green in order to “expedite gate closures.”